 Nonetheless, the international fragmentation of the value chain brings into focus a less-studied aspect, namely, the participation of exporting countries in the generation of value, allowing us to broach another way of judging export quality, which is precisely the second objective of this paper.
 This consists of the relationship between foreign value added contained in exports (the complement of domestic value added in exports), and domestic value added in the rest of the world’s exports.
 The relationship can be used as an indicator of export quality, since, for technology-intensive exports, it allows us to understand the place countries hold in internationally fragmented output.
 For example, if a country’s exports contain high foreign value added, and if, simultaneously, a significant part of those exports is of no use in terms of the rest of the world producing exports, then we can say that this country assembles final goods with imported parts and components, and, therefore, its export quality will be low, regardless of the fact that its exports are high-technology goods.
 On the other hand, if an important part of domestic value added that a country incorporates into its exports is used in turn by importing countries to produce exports, this may be an indication that the country is specializing in producing parts and components, or is specializing in those phases of output processes that are very intensive in generating value.
 In exports of natural-resource-intensive manufactures of countries that are highly endowed with those resources, if an important part of their exports are not used by other countries to produce exports, they must be exporting very processed goods, and, therefore, adding a high amount of value to those resources, meaning that their exports are of high quality.

 This paper is structured as follows: In section 1 we show the relationship that exists in 22 selected economies between domestic value added in exports (VAIX) and the value of exports, and we classify the countries using this indicator.
 In order to address the topic of the determinants of VAIX, in section II we show that there are notable differences in the VAIX coefficient, depending on the type of goods, which suggests that a correlation exists between this coefficient and the composition of exports.
 In section III, we focus on the indicators of foreign value added in exports and domestic value-added in the rest of the world’s exports for our selected countries for two types of manufacturing exports: those intensive in natural resources and those intensive in technology.
-The paper ends with a discussion of our conclusions and their possible relevance in defining policies that would increase domestic value-added in technology-intensive manufacturing exports
+The paper ends with a discussion of our conclusions and their possible relevance in defining policies that would increase domestic value-added in technology-intensive manufacturing exports reducing foreign value added in exports, and, with regard to natural-resource-intensive exports, adding it in exports that are incorporated in other products and then re-exported.

 All data come from OCED-WTO (2013), Statistics on Trade in Value Added database.